DOS Days

 Peter Norton Computing was Peter Norton's own company that he started in 1985.
 His first product, The Norton Utilities, became ubiquitous during the DOS era.
 Offering power that simply didn't come with the standard DOS commands, these provided undelete, file find, wipedisk and wipefile commands to name but a few - they were considered essential both for security and convenience.

 Symantec had started out even earlier, in 1982, in the field of artificial intelligence.
-Through a series of acqusitions and mergers, Symantec released their first product in 1985, a database management system called Q&A. It was unique in that it used a natural-language query based on a 600-word dictionary.
+Through a series of acqusitions and mergers, Symantec released their first product in 1985: a database management system called Q&A. It was unique in that it used a natural-language query based on a 600-word dictionary.
 This allowed users to request data by typing in English sentences, hence the product name, Q&A.

 This led Symantec to enter into a period of acquiring other software companies in 1987 that had niche products outside of their database specialty.
 As part of these acquisitions, it was important they not only gained the products, but also the development staff.

 In 1987, they released a word processor, Q&A Write.
-Similar to WordPerfect typical operations are accessed via the function keys in combination with Shift, Ctrl and Alt.
+Similar to WordPerfect, typical operations are accessed via the function keys in combination with Shift, Ctrl and Alt.
 It was designed to be fun and easy to use.
 There were numerous features not found in bigger word processing packages at the time, including the ability to perform mathematical functions directly in the document, extract data from a Lotus 1-2-3 .WK1 file and incorporate it into your document, built-in spell checker, and box drawing.
 It sold for $199.

-Peter Norton Computing was bought by Symantec in August 1990, but they retained the "Norton" branding across numerous product lines well into the 2000s.
-At the time of the acquisition, the DOS "utilities" market was estimated to be worth $410m, of which Peter Norton Computing had about a 34% share!
+Peter Norton Computing was bought by Symantec in August 1990, but they retained the famous "Norton" branding across numerous product lines well into the 2000s.
+At the time of the acquisition, the DOS utilities market was estimated to be worth $410m, of which Peter Norton Computing had about a 34% share.
 The acquired company became a division of Symantec and was renamed Peter Norton Computing Group.
 Most of Peter Norton Computing's 115 employees were retained.
 The merger also helped Norton Computing regain the market share it was losing to competitors, especially Central Point Software.

 Norton AntiVirus / Symantec AntiVirus